 I've always loved to create things in any medium I can get my hands on, whether that's through the world of music, design, or technology.

-Read below for more on my experiences with design and music!
+Read below for more on my experiences with design, marketing, and music!

 Art & Technology

 I have been creating for as long as I can remember.
 I am a multi-media, project-based artist, who is interested in many different forms of art.
 My interests span photography, painting, drawing, fashion, card-making, scrap-booking, video editing, graphic design, website design, and digital illustration.
 I have a constant need to create and try new mediums.

 My recent obsession has been with graphic design.
 I am well versed in the Adobe Suite (Photoshop, Illustrator, InDesign, Premiere, Animate, Acrobat, and After Effects), and have experience working on 3D production in Maya.

 I took my first graphic design course two years ago in Copenhagen.
 I chose to go to Denmark for my semester abroad because of the incredible design culture in the country.
 Denmark is known for their furniture and product design, and I had the opportunity to visit countless museums and studios across Europe over the semester.
 We had two main projects in the course, one focusing on poster design and typography, and the other on creating visual identities.
 I learned a lot about design in Copenhagen and can't wait to learn more in the field.